amanking/amanking-ruhoh-blog/posts/from-practitioner-to-coach-i.md

 <img alt="step 5" src="{{urls.media}}/images/from-practitioner-to-coach-i/agile-transformation-step05.png" style="width: 400px; height: auto;">

-Like before, when the time is right, <span style="color:orange">Jake</span> moves out of the team with the new potential coach, leaving a more confident <span style="color:green">Jane</span> in charge of the previous team.
+Like before, when the time is right, <span style="color:orange">Jake</span> moves out of the team with the new potential coach, leaving a more confident <span style="color:#0C0">Jane</span> in charge of the previous team.
 The approach continues across multiple teams.

 ### Step 6

 <img alt="step 6" src="{{urls.media}}/images/from-practitioner-to-coach-i/agile-transformation-step06.png" style="width: 400px; height: auto;">

-After a point, <span style="color:orange">Jake</span>'s role becomes more of a specialist or expert consultant that the internal coaches leverage. <span style="color:orange">Jake</span> can oversee the progress of the internal coaches and provide guidance where required.
+After a point, <span style="color:orange">Jake</span>'s role becomes more of a specialist or expert consultant that the internal coaches leverage. <span style="color:orange">Jake</span> oversees the progress of the internal coaches and provides guidance where required.
 Most of the changes are now channelized through the internal coaches on the ground.

 ### Step 7